The results of 2015 annual high school certificate (HSC) examination will be announced on May 6 (Wednesday).

-“The results will be declared at 9.30am on April 30 at the board office here,” said board president Dakshya Prasad Nanda.
+“The results will be declared at 10.30 am at the board office,” said board president Dakshya Prasad Nanda.
 He said result booklets would be available at all the BSE zonal offices and other centres across the state.

-For the first time, the board has decided to do away with the list of top 100 students.
-The candidates can access their results from the new official website, www.bseodisha.nic.in, to be launched on Monday.
-The results can also be accessed 11am onwards on April 30 from are www.innovaindia.com, www.indiaresults.com, www.schools9.com, www.vidyavision.com, www.bharatstudent.com and www.bseorissa.nic.in.
+The board has decided to do away with the list of top 100 students.
+The candidates can access their results from the new official website www.bseodisha.nic.in.
+The results can also be accessed 2 PM onwards on May 6 from websites – www.knowyourresult.com, www.exametc.com, www.bharatstudents.com, www.jagranjosh.com, www.indiaresults.com, www.prestigeresults.in.

 For the first time, results of the tests conducted by the Board of Secondary Education (BSE) will be published before the results of ICSE, CBSE and other educational boards are announced.